preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 ## Dotfuscating the ResourceEncryption Output

-The resourceencryption sample contains a sample Dotfuscator config file that demonstrates using resourceencrypt rules to include these properties by resourceencryption.
-This file is named `ResourceEncryptionSample\DotfuscatorConfig.xml` and can be located in the same directory as the rest of the resourceencryption samples.
+The resourceencryption sample contains a sample resourceencryption_config config file that demonstrates using resourceencrypt rules to include these properties by resourceencryption.
+This file is named `ResourceEncryptionSample\resourceencryption_config.xml` and can be located in the same directory as the rest of the resourceencryption samples.
 The section of the file that include these references is:

 Using resourceencrypt Rules to include all the properties Invoked by ResourceEncryption: